gregreen/volume_render_3d_dust/README.md

 volume-render 3D dust maps.
 The key elements that go into the rendering are:

   1. A 3D dust map, reprojected to a Cartesian sky projection.
-  2. A set of camera positions and orientations.
+  2. A set of camera positions and orientations (one per frame).
-  3. A set of camera properties (field of view, resolution, etc.).
+  3. Camera properties (field of view, resolution, etc.).

 The `main()` function of `render_dust_3d.py` contains an example of how to generate the frames of a volume-rendered video.
 The helper functions can be